andrewmentges/magnetic-moment-PINN/README.md

 ## Methods
 `add_dipole(mlocation_x, mlocation_y, mlocation_z, mval_x, mval_y, mval_z)`

-Method that will generate B-Field data from the supplied dipole moment information and then add those generated fields to the internally stored B-Field data
+Method that will generate B-field data from the supplied dipole moment information and then add those generated fields to the internally stored B-field data.
 * `mlocation_x` - The X-axis position of the dipole moment to be added.
 Units are in meters.
 Value should be inside the area described by the distances.
 * `mlocation_y` - The Y-axis position of the dipole moment to be added.
 Units are in meters.
 Value should be inside the area described by the distances.
 * `mlocation_z` - The Z-axis position of the dipole moment to be added.
 Units are in meters.
 Value should be inside the area described by the distances.